Ningw0806/catclub/README.md

 ## ABOUT

 CatClub is a React application that provides information about various cat breeds through an interactive UI.
-Users can explore diﬀerent breeds and

-learn about their characteristics, making it a handy tool for potential cat owners or enthusiasts.
+Users can explore diﬀerent breeds and learn about their characteristics, making it a handy tool for potential cat owners or enthusiasts.

-## TECHNOLOGIES USED
+## TECH USED

-• React: Utilized for UI development, enabling the creation of interactive
+• React: Utilized for UI development, enabling the creation of interactive UI components.

-UI components.

-• CSS: Employed for styling the application, enhancing the user interface,

-and user experience.
+• CSS: Employed for styling the application, and enhancing the user interface, and user experience.

-• JavaScript (ES6+): The scripting language used to create dynamic

-content and handle user interactions.
+• JavaScript (ES6+): The scripting language used to create dynamic content and handle user interactions.

-• npm: A package manager used to manage project dependencies and
+• npm: A package manager used to manage project dependencies and run scripts.

-run scripts.

 • HTML5: The markup language used for structuring the content.

-SETUP AND INSTALLATION
+## SETUP AND INSTALLATION

-• Clone the repository: git clone https://github.com/Ningw0806/
+• Clone the repository: \- `git clone https://github.com/Ningw0806/catclub.git`

-catclub.git

-• Navigate to the project directory: cd catclub
+• Navigate to the project directory: \- `cd catclub`

-• Install dependencies: npm install
+• Install dependencies: \- `npm install`

-• Start the development server: npm start
+• Start the development server: \- `npm start`

 ## TESTING

 Ensure the web app functions correctly by running:

-\- `npm install`

 \- `npm run build`

 \- `npx -s serve build`

-<a name="br2"></a>

 ## USAGE

-The application provides an accordion-style UI where users can explore

-various cat breeds and read about their characteristics.
+The application provides an accordion-style UI where users can explore various cat breeds and read about their characteristics.

 ## CONTRIBUTION